What is Power BI?

 Another workflow involves paginated reports in the Power BI service.
 Enterprise report creators design paginated reports to be printed or shared.
 They can also share these reports in the Power BI service.
 They're called paginated because they're formatted to fit well on a page.
 They're often used for operational reports, or for printing forms such as invoices or transcripts.
 They display all the data in a table, even if the table spans multiple pages.
 Power BI Report Builder is the standalone tool for authoring paginated reports.

 Read more about paginated reports in the Power BI service.

 On-premises reporting with Power BI Report Server

-But what if you're not ready to move to the cloud, and need to keep your reports behind a corporate firewall?
+What if you need to keep your reports on premises, say, behind a firewall?
 Read on.

-You can create, deploy, and manage Power BI mobile and paginated reports on premises with the range of ready-to-use tools and services that Power BI Report Server provides.
+You can create, deploy, and manage Power BI reports in Power BI Desktop, and paginated reports in Report Builder, with the ready-to-use tools and services that Power BI Report Server provides.